Elobo68/IfcClash_Plus/README.md

 # New Rule
 I will do a sheet for every rule to describe the way it's working.
--Clearance Above Object (and Below)
+* Clearance Above Object (and Below)
--Clearance Next To Object
+* Clearance Next To Object
--Direct Ray with Object
+* Direct Ray with Object
--Parralel Object
+* Parralel Object
--Oriented Object
+* Same Oriented Object

 Right now, i am working in python but i intend to replicate the logic in C++